node-red/node-red.github.io/_posts/2018-01-31-version-0-18-released.md

 To change the icon, open the settings section of a node's edit dialog and you'll see the new options beneath the port labels settings.
-With this release you have to pick from the list of available icons, but we'll be expanded on that in the future.
+With this release you have to pick from the list of available icons, but we'll be expanding on that in the future.

 ### Support for scoped modules